snowdrop/cloud-native-dvlpt-demo/README.md

 2) Create a MySQL service instance using the Service Catalog

 !
-Use the Web UI to create the Service and bind it
+Use the Web UI to create the Service and bind it.
+Alternatively, execute the following commands with the backend folder

 1. Create a Service Instance